Wrongful Death

 Process & Timing

 3. Negotiate or litigate.
-For any settlement, seek judge approval if not all recipients are competent adults who consent.
+For any settlement, seek judge approval if required under North Carolina law.
 Resolve Medicare/Medicaid and other liens.
 From net proceeds, pay approved funeral costs and allowable medical bills, then distribute per intestacy.
 Keep a separate accounting of wrongful death proceeds and do not commingle them with estate assets.

 Exceptions & Pitfalls